-4.1.3 Training
+4.1.3 Training and Competence

-STCA-03 The ANSP shall ensure that all controllers are given specific STCA training, relevant to the STCA system that the controller will use.
+STCA-03 The ANSP shall ensure that all controllers concerned are given specific STCA training and are assessed as competent for the use of the relevant STCA system.

 Note.- The primary goal of the training is to develop and maintain an appropriate level of trust in STCA, i.e. to make controllers aware of the likely situations where STCA will be effective and, more importantly, situations in which STCA will not be so effective (e.g. sudden, unexpected manoeuvres).